 The locomotives were renumbered to 2051 to 2054, with 2051 and 2052 being tested in late February 2012 and entering general service in March.
 The remaining two locomotives entered service in April.
 The locos were not repainted and entered service in QR livery, although with Tasrail logos on the long hood side replacing the QR logos.

-The four locomotives were stored in early/mid 2015 following delivery of the TR class, and despite being the subject of various rumours as to whether they will be reactivated or sold interstate as at early 2016 they remain at East Tamar.
+The four locomotives were stored in early/mid 2015 following delivery of the TR class, and despite being offered for sale they remained stored at East Tamar.
+Two locomotives were returned to service in late 2018

 There are 18 matching items

 All content of this site is copyright ©

 Please contact us if you have problems or want more information